Alcaro/GitBSLR/README.txt

 Configuration: GitBSLR obeys a few environment variables, which can be set per-invocation, or permanently in the wrapper script:
 - GITBSLR_DEBUG
     If set, GitBSLR prints everything it does.
-If not, GitBSLR emits output only if it prevents a Git-attempted operation (which indicates a GitBSLR bug, or a host-specific or malicious repository).
+If not, GitBSLR emits output only if it detects an error (i.e. Git trying to create symlinks to outside the repo, bad GitBSLR configuration, or a GitBSLR bug).
-- GITBSLR_FOLLOW (currently unimplemented)
+- GITBSLR_FOLLOW
     A colon-separated list of paths, as seen by Git, optionally prefixed with the absolute path to the repo.
     'path/link' or 'path/link/' will cause 'path/link' to be inlined.
 If path/link is nonexistent,